 2. The brain is really cool

-f you agree with this statement, you should study psychology.
+If you agree with this statement, you should study psychology.
 The brain is such a complicated and interesting organ.
 In fact, it is so complex that there is still so much about it that we don’t even understand yet.
 So, if you’d like to learn more about the brain, and about our development, cognition, and perception – all in relation to the brain – then psychology could be the right option for you.

-If you’d like to read an article about something cool the brain does, you could the article Are you one person or two? which talks about hemispheric
+If you’d like to read an article about something cool the brain does, you could the article Are you one person or two? which talks about hemispheric specialisation.

-3. You want to be a psychologist
+3. You want to become a psychologist

 This one is probably pretty self-explanatory, but if you’d like to become a psychologist, you’ll need to complete a BPS accredited degree in psychology.
 After, this you’ll then also need to go on to do further studies.

 Undergraduate psychology is very broad, which will give you the opportunity to explore your options before specialising after your degree.
 Psychologists specialise in many different areas.
 For example, this could be clinical, occupational, health or forensic psychology.

 Psychologists specialise in many different areas.
 For example, this could be clinical, occupational, health or forensic psychology.